-This proxy statement is furnished to the shareholders of SCI Engineered Materials, Inc., an Ohio corporation (the "Company" or "SCI"), in connection with the solicitation of proxies to be used in voting at the Annual Meeting of Shareholders to be held at our executive offices located at 2839 Charter Street, Columbus, Ohio 43228 on June 9, 2022 at 9:30 a.m.
-EDT, and at any adjournment or postponement thereof (the "Annual Meeting").
+This Proxy Statement is furnished to the shareholders of SCI Engineered Materials, Inc., an Ohio corporation (the "Company" or "SCI"), in connection with the solicitation of proxies to be used in voting at the Annual Meeting of Shareholders ("Meeting") to be held at our executive offices located at 2839 Charter Street, Columbus, Ohio 43228 on June 17, 2025 at 9:30 a.m.
+EDT, and at any adjournment or postponement thereof.
 The proxy is being solicited by our Board of Directors.
-The Notice of Annual Meeting of Shareholders will be sent or given to our shareholders on approximately April 28, 2022.
+The Notice of Annual Meeting of Shareholders will be sent or given to our shareholders on approximately May 6, 2025.